-Established in 2012 to celebrate 20 years of formalised support at the University of Otago for students with impairments.
-These scholarships are offered to students who have demonstrated academic ability and who can show financial need arising from a disability.
+Established in 2012, these scholarships are offered to students who have demonstrated academic ability and who can show financial need arising from a disability.

-For many students the practical aspect of attending our fine university is merely a dream and one that appears to be out of their reach.
+For many students attending university is simply out of reach financially.
 This scholarship supports deserving students that may otherwise not have this opportunity.

-An ageing population means more people will be affected by neurological diseases such as Alzheimer's, Parkinson's, Huntington's and stroke in the future.
-Fortunately, brain research offers hope to individuals, families and society.
-Every day brings new findings that enhance our understanding of brain health and disease.
+Brain research offers hope to individuals, families and society.
+Every day brings new findings that enhance our understanding of brain health and diseases, such as Alzheimer's, Parkinson's, Huntington's

 Edgar Diabetes and Obesity Research aims to reduce the prevalence of diabetes and obesity by finding new ways to prevent and manage these conditions.